 - Infection, if your condition is severe.

-However, keeping it untreated may lead to infection and further than that, your Podiatrist will recommend you remove your nail.
+If you suffer from these symptoms, perhaps you have an ingrown nail.
+In the first stages, it’s not severe, and you can treat it quickly.
+However, keeping it untreated may lead to infection, and further than that, your Podiatrist will recommend you remove your nail.

-Here are the most effective home remedies for ingrown toenails that will help you get rid of your ingrown nail quickly so that you don’t need to remove your nail!
+So, home remedies can be the best for you if you have an ingrown nail at mild stages.
+Here are the most effective home remedies for ingrown toenails that will help you get rid of your ingrown nail quickly so that you don’t need to remove them!

 8 Home Remedies for Ingrown Toenails